 Rhythmic Cycling: RIDE at Romney Studios

 RIDE classes feature beat-specific choreographed cycling highly influenced by the instructors’ athletic backgrounds, which vary from snowboarding to salsa dancing.

 The common thread, unsurprisingly, is that many of the instructors incorporate yoga and Pilates into the classes.
 Each sessions also includes an upper body and core workout with weights or bands, giving riders the full-body treatment.

-The studio is kept dark, except for black lights, to help facilitate a mind-body connection.
-These beat-driven classes are an excellent complement to the city, where music and movement is part of its core essence.
+The cycling studio is kept dark, except for black lights, to help facilitate a mind-body connection.
+These beat-driven classes are an excellent complement to New Orleans, where music and movement is part of its core essence.

 Bicycling Buddha: Higher Power